Not to be confused with the intel map.

 - South zone (ST)

 Each cube face is then divided into 256 areas in 16 rows and 16 columns.
-The rows are assigned numbers (01 through 16), while the columns are assigned letters from the NATO phonetic alphabet (ALPHA through SIERRA).
+The rows are assigned numbers (01 through 16), while the columns are assigned letters from the NATO phonetic alphabet (ALPHA through SIERRA, and for some reason, skipping INDIGO, OSCAR, and QUEBEC).
 Finally, each of these areas is further divided into 16 cells in four rows and four columns.
 They are numbered 00 through 15, following a Hilbert curve through the area.
 The names and numbers of these divisions put together constitute a cells unique “address.”
 For example, the cell where Google’s headquarters are located is named AM01-CHARLIE-07.
 There are a total of 24,576 cells in the world.

 Tapping the “Regional Scores” button allows to view the same information for your local cell.
 (If a field covers more than one cell, MU is awarded to a cell proportional to the area of the field that intersects it.)
 Like the global scoring screen, this screen also has a “History” button to let you view previous septicycles.
 Tap “Cell Activity” to see a list of nearby cells; tap one of them to see their regional scores screen.